-Boxes are usually fitted for free and, if you switch insurers and no longer have a black box policy, they will either disconnect it remotely or remove it free of charge (some companies do charge, though – and also if you want to switch boxes from one car to another).
+Boxes are usually fitted for free, and if you switch insurers and no longer have a black box policy, they'll either disconnect it remotely or remove it free of charge (some companies do charge, though – and also if you want to switch boxes from one car to another).

 How safe is the data?

 Strict data protection laws mean that the data generated by your black box is protected.